Here's how to dispose of an old mattress!

 The good news, of course, is that you don’t necessarily have to take your mattress to a landfill at all.
 Here are some more responsible options to help dispose of your mattress.

 Recycling Your Mattress

-There are four main components of your mattress than can recycled: steel, foam, wood, and fibers.
-Eighty five percent of these materials can be recycled.
-Steel can be used for new appliances, wood for mulch, fibers for clothing, and foam for pet beds.
+There are four main components of your mattress that can be recycled: steel, foam, wood, and fibres.
+Eighty-five percent of these materials can be recycled.
+Steel can be used for new appliances, wood for mulch, fibres for clothing, and foam for pet beds.
 Knowing this, you can feel good about not resorting to dumping your mattress in a landfill.
 So if your mattress is in too poor condition to be donated and reused, its materials can still be recycled.
 There are organizations to help you with that.

 - Earth 911 locates recycling programs for various items you need to get rid of.
 However, this tool doesn’t filter between recycling and junk removal programs, so make sure that your mattress will actually be recycled.

 - Bye, Bye Mattress is a service provided by the Mattress Recycling Council and is available in Rhode Island, California, and Connecticut.